- Computer Vision

 resized_img.save(input_image_path)

-Encoder-Decoder Structure: It captures features from MRI images at different scales and restores image details for precise segmentation.
+- Encoder-decoder structure.
+Captures features from MRI images at different scales and restores image detail for precise segmentation.

-The model is pre-trained on brain MRI datasets, and its weights are loaded using the PyTorch framework:
+The model is pre-trained on brain MRI datasets, and its weights are loaded through PyTorch Hub:

 model = torch.hub.load(